-"The quality of the tape was excellent," says Hutcheson.
-"You could hear Jessie, you could hear me, you could hear my roommate Christy.
-You could icki Hatcheson began backtracking from her testimony within
+"The quality of the tape was excellent," says Hutcheson, "You could hear Jessie, you could hear me, you could hear my roommate Christy.
+You could lall SWINN icki Hutcheson began backtracking from her testimony within months after the trials' conclusion.